project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/The-job-of-a-farmer-is-to-feed-the-soil-with-sarah-singla.md

 ---
-title: The Job of a Farmer is to Feed the Soil  with Sarah Singla
+title: The Job Of A Farmer Is To Feed The Soil With Sarah Singla
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-07-27)